Aditya457-ops/CO2-adsorption-using-RASPA/README.md

 This repository consists of files, that are used to run simulation on RASPA.
 The simulation is CO2 adsorption on IRMOF-1.
+All the output of simulations performed are in the Output folder.
+The simulation performed 14 times for constant pressure of 1 bar and varying temperature and then at constant temperature of 298 K and varying pressure.